Grini detention camp: History

 At first inmates were detained on the premises of the original prison, but in 1942 an extra barracks had to be built to enlarge capacity.
 In August 1942, the Veidal Prison Camp was created as a sub-unit of the camp.
 Grini was used primarily for Norwegian political prisoners, but the detention of more regular criminals followed.
 Many were held at Grini before being shipped to camps in Germany; 3,402 people in total passed through the camp en route to camps in Germany itself.
 Similarly, many teachers who took part in the civil disobedience of 1942 were held at Grini for one day before being taken to Kirkenes via Jørstadmoen.
 A small number of foreign citizens were also held there.
 Altogether, 19,247 prisoners passed through Grini, and at most (in February 1945) there were 6,208.

 Among these were the survivors of Operation Checkmate, a 1943 British commando raid, including their leader, John Godwin, RN.
 They were subsequently sent to Sachsenhausen concentration camp where they were executed in February 1945.

 The total number killed at Grini is unknown, though the Gestapo and police often used the area for purposes of torture and at least eight people were executed there.
 British airborne troops sent by glider to sabotage the Norsk Hydro heavy-water plant during Operation Freshman crashed in Norway due to foul weather.
-The five uninjured survivors were taken prisoner and held at Grini concentration camp until 18 January 1943, when they were taken to nearby woods, blindfolded and shot in the back of the head by the Gestapo.
-This was a war crime, in breach of the Geneva Convention.
+The five uninjured survivors were taken prisoner and held at Grini concentration camp until 18 January 1943, when they were taken to nearby woods, blindfolded, and shot in the back of the head by the Gestapo.
 Executions normally took place at Akershus Fortress or Trandumskogen.